codership/documentation/galeracluster/source/faq.rst

    You can also post questions on forums unaffiliated with Codership or our partners:  `Stack Exchange (DBA Section) <https://dba.stackexchange.com/questions/tagged/galera>`_, `Stack Overflow <https://stackoverflow.com/questions/tagged/galera>`_,

+.. _`faq-installation-migration-questions`:

 -----------------------------------------------
 Installation & Migration Questions
 -----------------------------------------------

-.. rubric:: If I'm now using MySQL or MariaDB standard replication, will it be easy to start using Galera?
 .. _`faq-easy-migration-standard-to-galera`:
+.. rubric:: If I'm now using MySQL Standard Replication, will it be Easy to Switch to Galera?

+.. rst-class:: list-stats

+   Level: Newcomer; Interested: DBAs; Category: Installation

 .. rst-class:: list-abstract